 We have based our suggestions on official

 Trick-or-treating and costume parties may be the best-loved Halloween activities, but they typically involve close contact with many people from different households.
-This can facilitate the transmission of the new coronavirus.
+This can facilitate the transmission of the coronavirus.

 For example, if someone who has unknowingly contracted SARS-CoV and has not experienced any symptoms engages in regular social activities, they might be putting others at risk.

-The best way to stay safe this Halloween is to avoid contact with people from other households, which might mean avoiding trick-or-treating and attending parties with people you do not share a living space with.
+The best way to stay safe this Halloween is to avoid contact with people from other households, which might mean avoiding trick-or-treating and attending parties with individuals you do not share a living space with.

 If children go treat-or-tricking, they must avoid coming into direct contact with other treat-or-trickers or with any adults offering them treats.

-Adults may want to supervise children as they use hand sanitizer and frequently use it themselves.
+Adults may want to supervise children as they use hand sanitizer and use it frequently themselves.

 One of the most important aspects of Halloween is, of course, wearing costumes.

-Healthline’s chief medical officer, Dr. Hanh Le, advises that: “For this Halloween, amidst the COVID-19 pandemic, costumes that have a mask that covers the mouth and nose area are likely the safest, and costumes that are either disposable or washable will most likely decrease your risk of contamination in the future.”
+Healthline’s former chief medical officer, Dr. Hanh Le, advises that: “For this Halloween, amidst the COVID-19 pandemic, costumes that have a mask that covers the mouth and nose area are likely the safest, and costumes that are either disposable or washable will most likely decrease your risk of contamination in the future.”